What HNCs and HNDs are

 HNCs and HNDs focus on 'learning by doing' and give skills that you can use in a particular job.
 They are highly valued by employers and can also count towards membership of professional bodies and other employer organisations.

-Both qualifications are provided by further and higher education colleges with HNCs taking about one year to complete full-time and two years part-time or in other situations like distance learning.
+Both qualifications are provided by further and higher education colleges.
+HNCs take about one year to complete full-time and two years part-time.
 HNDs take two years full-time and can also be taken part-time, which takes longer.